 Location of the Home

-Location of the home is a major factor to consider.
+The location of the home is a major factor to consider.
 Certain areas may be excluded from insurance coverage.
 Areas that are prone to natural disasters like hurricanes, storms, earthquakes, and others, may not be covered.
 It also varies from one insurance to another, based on their terms and conditions.

 Homes in remote areas may be excluded from homeowners insurance Arizona coverage.
 This is especially true if they live far from a fire station.
 Fire risk protection for homes is very important to avoid property damage in case of a fire breakout.
 This is applicable especially in areas prone to lightning strikes.
 Flooded areas may also pose a great risk to insurers since the risk of property damage is high.